A monoidal Grothendieck construction for $\infty$-categories: The microcosmic monoidal Grothendieck construction

 \section{The microcosmic monoidal Grothendieck construction}

-In this section, we describe a construction of the equivalence between lax monoidal functors and monoidal coCartesian fibrations.
+In this section, we describe a construction of the equivalence between lax monoidal functors and monoidally coCartesian fibrations.
 It is essentially already contained in \cite{HA}, and is explicitly proved in \cite[Proposition A.2.1]{hinichrect}, but we spell it out for the convenience of the reader.

 Recall its statement: \begin{thm} Let $\Oo$ be an operad and $\C$ an $\Oo$-monoidal category.
-There is an equivalence of categories between the category of lax $\Oo$-monoidal functors $\C\to \Cat$ and the category of $\Oo$-monoidal fibrations over $\C$ which, on underlying objects is the un/straightening equivalence. \end{thm} We will only spell out the constructions of the functors, we encourage the reader to consult \cite[Proposition A.2.1]{hinichrect} for the proof that these constructions are inverse to one another and functorial.
+There is an equivalence of categories between the category of lax $\Oo$-monoidal functors $\C\to \Cat$ and the category of $\Oo$-monoidally coCartesian fibrations over $\C$ which, on underlying objects is the un/straightening equivalence. \end{thm}

+We will spell out the constructions of the functors and sketch a proof that they form an inverse equivalence, we encourage the reader to consult \cite[Proposition A.2.1]{hinichrect} for details.

 The observation for this result is that the straightening/unstraightening equivalence is obtained by pulling back along a specific coCartesian fibration over $\Cat$.

 For simplicity of understanding, let us begin with the case of left fibrations.
 In this case, the universal left fibration is $\Ss_{*/}\to \Ss$.
 Further, the Grothendieck construction, or unstraightening of a functor $F: \C\to \Ss$ is given by the pullback $\C\times_\Ss \Ss_{*/}$, so one can describe objects of the Grothendieck construction as pairs $(c,x)$ where $c\in \C$ and $x\in F(c)$.